aridjayarecipes/cutesrecipes.web.app/content/post/1993-how-to-prepare-super-quick-homemade-mixed-fruit-custard.md

 1. Prepare as needed sliced almonds

 It is a very simple and peculiar dish that is always served chilled.
-It is one best healthy &amp; refreshing dessert to relish.
+It is one best healthy & refreshing dessert to relish.
 Mixed fruit custard is traditionally prepared with multiple fruits and a custard mix prepared from cream Fruit custard is a delicious finish to any meal and is also a refreshment during the scorching.
 Fruit custard is one of the easiest dessert and also very tasty and healthy.

 <!--inarticleads2-->